dipanshgarg21/AboveandBeyond/README.md

-# Above and Beyond – IoT Experience Pack
+# Above and Beyond – IoT

 A curated bundle of small web applications, UI prototypes, and research notes that showcase how Internet of Things ideas can be presented to non-technical audiences, controlled from a browser, and visualised with live-looking charts.
 Each sub-project can